 Date August, 2006

-Purpose To formalize a credit hour and contact hour policy for face-to-face courses, also called traditional (lecture) and non-traditional courses offered at UAH as well as to define the different types of courses offered at UAH.
+Purpose To formalize a credit hour and contact hour policy for both traditional in-person courses and non-traditional courses offered at UAH as well as to define the different types of courses offered at UAH.
 This policy will ensure consistency in the awarding of credit for a variety of methods of delivery.

 Policy The UAH definition of a credit hour is guided by requirements of the U.S. Department of Education, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and the Alabama Commission on Higher Education (ACHE).
 A credit hour is an academic unit of credit awarded for the completion of educational activities.
 The amount of credit awarded depends on the expected amount of time required to complete in-class and out-of-class work during a semester for a course that is completed with a passing grade.
-This definition of a credit hour applies to all courses at all levels (graduate and undergraduate) that award academic credit regardless of the mode of delivery, including, but not limited to, online, hybrid, lecture, laboratory, studio, clinical, internship, study abroad, thesis, dissertation, independent studies, research, special topics, co-op, ensemble, validation, recitation, and practicum.
+This definition of a credit hour applies to all courses at all levels (graduate and undergraduate) that award academic credit regardless of the mode of delivery, including, but not limited to, traditional, online, hybrid, lecture, laboratory, studio, clinical, internship, study abroad, thesis, dissertation, independent studies, research, special topics, co-op, ensemble, validation, recitation, and practicum.

 ` For UAH purposes, a contact-hour is defined as the number of 50-55 minute time periods that a class meets for scheduled instruction.
-A traditional (classroom) format course at UAH that awards one credit-hour of instruction meets once a week for 50 minutes for the fifteen weeks of a semester (15 contact-hours per semester).
-Generally, for a traditional (classroom) course, the number of contact-hours per week is equal to the number of credit hours awarded.
+A traditional (in-person course at UAH that awards one credit-hour of instruction meets once a week for 50-55 minutes for the fifteen weeks of a semester (15 contact-hours per semester).
+Generally, for a traditional in-person course, the number of contact-hours per week is equal to the number of credit hours awarded.
 Courses taught at UAH via other modes, however, generally have a greater number of contact-hours per week than the credit hours awarded.

 The time expectations for work outside of class listed in the Procedures section are minimums and may be higher depending on the nature and level of the course as well as the ability, commitment, and learning style of the student.
 The institution reserves the right to make semester hour assignments that exceed the minimum time requirements stated.
 Learning objectives, expected outcomes, and workload expectations that meet the standards set forth above should be clearly stated in all courses.
 Different types of courses will follow the guidelines detailed below.

-Procedures 1) Lecture Courses (face-to-face)
+Procedures 1) Traditional Lecture Courses (in-person)

 Each semester hour awarded for a lecture course at UAH requires at least one hour of classroom or direct faculty instruction and a minimum of two hours out-of-class student work each week for approximately fifteen weeks for one semester.
-An in-person course at UAH that awards one credit-hour of instruction meets once a week for 50 minutes for the fifteen weeks of a semester (fifteen contact-hours per semester).
+An in-person course at UAH that awards one credit-hour of instruction meets once a week for 50-55 minutes for the fifteen weeks of a semester (fifteen contact-hours per semester).
 Examples of the most commonly awarded blocks of credit and their corresponding contact hours are: